-E2 Principle – There will be a formal, rigorous and transparent procedure for the appointment of new directors to the Board.
+E2 Principle – There will be a formal, rigorous and transparent procedure for the appointment of new Independent Non-Executive Directors to the Board.

-E2.1 Commitment – The Nomination Committee will lead the process of identifying and recommending for appointment a new Independent Non-executive Director to the Board.
+E2.1 Commitment – The Nomination Committee will lead the process of identifying and recommending for appointment of all Directors (other than Shareholder Representative Non-executive Directors) to the Board.

 E2.4 Commitment – The terms of reference of the Nomination Committee will reflect the need for the Board to have the appropriate balance of skills, experience, independence and knowledge of the Company, and have due regard to the benefits of diversity.

 E3 Principle – Levels of remuneration will be sufficient to attract, retain and motivate directors of the quality required to run the Company successfully.
 Remuneration will be designed to align the interests of the executives with those of the Company’s stakeholders, including its shareholders and customers.
 A significant proportion of the Executive Directors’ remuneration will be structured so as to link rewards to corporate and individual performance, having regard to the interests of all stakeholders.

-E3.1 Commitment – Remuneration policy will have regard to the principles of Schedule A of the UK Code as appropriate and to the interests of the executives to the interests of all stakeholders, including its shareholders and customers.
+E3.1 Commitment – Remuneration policy will have regard to the principles of Schedule A of the UK Code as appropriate and will be designed to align the interests of the executives to the interests of all stakeholders, including its shareholders and customers.

-E3.2 Commitment – Notice periods in directors' contracts will be no more than one year.
+E3.2 Commitment – Notice periods in newly-appointed directors' contracts will be no more than twelve months.

 E3.3 Commitment – Remuneration for Independent Non-executive Directors will reflect time commitment and responsibilities.